kaliiiiiiiiii/brotector/README.md

 #### runtime.enabled.stacklookup

 [`Runtime`](https://chromedevtools.github.io/devtools-protocol/tot/Runtime) is enabled \
-occurs when:
+score here refers to the certainty of the occurs when:
   - [`Runtime.enable`](https://chromedevtools.github.io/devtools-protocol/tot/Runtime/#method-enable) or [`Console.enable`](https://chromedevtools.github.io/devtools-protocol/tot/Console/#method-enable) (CDP) has been called (most libraries do that, type=webdriver)
   - the user opens the devtools (type=devtools)